Keelhauled/LockOnPlugin/README.md

 - ~~RotationHotkey = forces the camera to mimic the targeted parts rotation (default key = false)~~

 ### LockOnPlugin.Misc
-- LockedZoomSpeed = how fast zooming is when locked (negative values invert the zooming direction)
 - LockedMinDistance = minimum distance from the target (any positive number)
 - LockedTrackingSpeed = how fast the camera follows the target (any positive number)
 - ShowInfoMsg = whether to display messages about what the mod is doing (true/false)